 \subsection{HPGe Counting Stations}

-At CJPL, two gamma counting stations are assembled with high-purity germanium crystals, a shielding structure with 10-cm-thick copper and 20-cm thick lead to reject ambient gamma/neutron background, and vacuum chamber in order to further reduce air radon \cite{Wang_2016,Yan:2020aif}.
+At CJPL, two gamma counting stations (JP-I and JP-II in the following) are assembled with high-purity germanium crystals, a shielding structure with 10-cm-thick copper and 20-cm-thick lead to reject ambient gamma/neutron background, and a vacuum chamber in order to further reduce air radon \cite{Wang_2016,Yan:2020aif}.
 The background rate reaches 1.0 counts/min and 0.3 counts/min for JP-I and JP-II respectively at the energy range from 200 to 3000 keV.
 The background spectra are shown in Figure \ref{figure:HPGe_bkg}.
-Secular equilibrium breaks at $^{222}$Rn in $^{238}$U decay chain.
-Hence, the radioactivity of $^{238}$U early chain ($^{238}$U$_{e})$ and late chain ($^{238}$U$_{l}$) are measured separately.
-Similarly, $^{232}$Th decay chain is split between $^{228}$Ac and $^{228}$Th.
+Secular equilibrium breaks at $^{222}$Rn in the $^{238}$U decay chain.
+Hence, the radioactivity of the $^{238}$U early chain ($^{238}$U$_{e})$ and late chain ($^{238}$U$_{l}$) are measured separately.
+Similarly, the $^{232}$Th decay chain is split between $^{228}$Ac and $^{228}$Th.
 The characteristics of the two detectors are presented in Table \ref{table:HPGe_charac}.
 Figure \ref{figure:sensitivity} shows the sensitivity of JP-I and JP-II over duration for a typical measurement of PTFE sample with a mass of 173 g.
-The main reason for the sensitivity difference between the two detectors is the size of germanium crystal.
-A GEANT4-based \cite{GEANT4:2002zbu} simulation program is built to calculate detection efficiencies of each sample in given energy.
+The main reason for the sensitivity difference between the two detectors is the size of the germanium crystal.
+A GEANT4-based \cite{GEANT4:2002zbu} simulation program is built to calculate detection efficiencies of each sample at given energies.

 Using three radioactive sources of $^{60}$Co, $^{137}$Cs, and $^{232}$Th with known activities and geometries, cross-calibration is performed to verify the consistency of the measurements of JP-I and JP-II.
 It can be obtained from Figure~\ref{figure:cross-calibration} that the efficiency ratios of JP-I and JP-II are around 1.0 in given energies.
 And 6\%/12\% systematic errors are assigned to the JP-I/JP-II detectors.